UBC-MOAD/MoaceanParcels/docs/index.rst

 ..
-Copyright 2021, UBC EOAS MOAD Group and The University of British Columbia ..
+Copyright 2021 – present, UBC EOAS MOAD Group and The University of British Columbia ..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 .. you may not use this file except in compliance with the License.